aegrey/skele-api/README.md

 ####Some features of this library
 - **MVC:** Utilizes models and controllers for API organization.
 The view is a single view template that processes JSON based on an array.
 There is no functionality for static pages - it's specifically for APIs.
 - **Object Oriented:** Primarily OO design and PSR-4 autoload for controllers and models to minimize "require" calls.
 - **Lightweight:** This is built to be as lightweight and quick as possible, with very simple code.
 It uses no additional vendor libraries but Composer & Slim.
-I decided against ORM for increased performance, and also a bit less setup.
+I'm debating on including an ORM library.
 - **Manual Routes:** This doesn't have the usual "get post delete" route setup seen in many API frameworks.
 Routes are set manually - I did this because it's a bit quicker for me, allows for custom route naming, and doesn't setup methods that you're not using/don't want to be accidentally used.
 - **Multiple Environments:** The config does a check for dev/prod environments to load config for each, and is easily updated to add more.
 - **Easy Setup:** For dev running on localhost, just change config and it's good to go.
 You can then setup your routes, and start building your controllers and models.